 The institution defines and assesses student learning outcomes for all instructional programs and student and learning support services.
+(ER 11)

-Standard.
-I.B.3
+Standard, I.B.3

 The institution establishes institution-set standards for student achievement, appropriate to its mission, assesses how well it is achieving them in pursuit of continuous improvement, and publishes this information.
+(ER11)

-The institution uses assessment data and organizes its institutional processes to supports student learning and student achievement.
+The institution uses assessment data and organizes its institutional processes to support student learning and student achievement.